Foot & Ankle Stem Cell and PRP Treatment and Therapy

 Plantar fasciitis is one of the most common causes of heel pain and is often found in runners.
 It is caused by inflammation of a thick band of tissue which runs across the bottom of your foot and connects your heel bone to your toes.
 Plantar fasciitis causes stabbing pain which often occurs with your first steps in the morning.
 It is usually treated with physiotherapy and corticosteroid injections.

-All the conditions above can be treated with stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) treatment. which offer a shorter recovery time and less risk than surgery.
-Following these procedures, patients are often encouraged to walk the same d
+All the conditions above can be treated with stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP), which offer a shorter recovery time and less risk than surgery.
+Following these procedures, patients are often encouraged to walk the same day.

 A pioneering new treatment using your body’s own stem cells to treat pain and inflammation.
 The minimally invasive procedure is a possible alternative to having an operation or can be used after surgery to help healing.
 It harnesses natural repair cells removed from your body fat to target problems affecting discs, joints, tendons, ligaments and muscles.
 The procedure takes around an hour and early results suggest an improvement for 75 per cent of suitable patients.
 This treatment contains concentrated blood plasma PRP/PRGF, as well as adipose-based pericytes harvested with Lipogems®.
 Theoretically AMPP® is superior in regeneration and healing.
 You may have AMPP® in conjunction with the treatment of other joints, the results of which have been very positive.
 Read Kathleen’s story who had Lipogems® treatment in her ankle.
 Her ankle is now pain free and she is pleased she could avoid surgery.